tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 ldax RP  00 RP1 010  1  Load data value at the register pair address (B:C(RP=00) or D:E(RP=01)), into register A. shld a   00 100 010  3  Store data value from memory location: a(hb:lb), to register L. Store value at: a + 1, to register H.

-Branching:
+Jumping and conditions:
+jmp a    11 000 011  3  Unconditional jump.
+Set condition:
-cpi #    11 111 110  2  Compare # to A. Store true or false into compareResult.
+cpi #    11 111 110  2  Compare # to A. Store true or false into compareResult(Zero bit).
+Conditional jumps:
-jnc a    11 010 010  3  Jump if not carry bit, i.e. if carry bit value is 0, false, not set. jmp a    11 000 011  3  Unconditional jump.
-jz  a    11 001 010  3  If compareResult is true, jump to address (a = lb hb).
+jnc a    11 010 010  3  Jump if not carry bit, i.e. if carry bit value is 0, false, not set. jz  a    11 001 010  3  If Zero bit is set(equals 1), i.e. If the Zero Bit status is 1, jump to address (a = lb hb).

 Logical and bitwise:
 ani #    11 100 110  2  AND # (immediate db) with register A.